eigenhombre/steelcut/README.md

 # Status

 Pretty alpha.
 I'm using it, probably nobody else is.
+See [Prior Art](#prior-art) for some other Common Lisp project generators.

 Tested only on `(and SBCL (or (Mac M1) (and Docker Ubuntu))))`.